 Two Types of Assistance Available

-1. Immediate Cash Assistance – Immediate cash assistance is limited to $1,000 per employee and is available to employees with urgent needs arising within 24 hours immediately following a qualifying disaster.
-Employees with these urgent needs are identified by store managers and other supervisory personnel with responsibilities in the geographic area affected by the disaster.
+1. Immediate Cash Assistance – Immediate cash assistance is limited to $1,000 per employee.
+Best Buy employees might be eligible to receive this assistance if they have urgent needs arising within seven days immediately following a qualifying disaster.
+Eligibility for receiving immediate cash assistance is determined by store managers and other supervisory personnel with responsibilities in the geographic area affected by the disaster.
 Recipients of Immediate Cash Assistance are still eligible to apply for Relief Fund Assistance.